Skip Navigation

 • The table does not reconcile mathematically, i.e., it is not category amounts are not additive.
 Funding included in one area may also be included in other areas.
 For example, Clinical Research includes Clinical Trials and Supporting Activities.

-The OB intranet site was developed and deployed in FY 2009 to streamline and enhance internal work flow between OB, counterpart units within the NIH Office of the Director, and the ICs for budget related topics and activities.
-The intranet portal is accessible only to NIH budget community members and other authorized users.
-Use the link below to connect to the Portal site.
+The Office of Budget intranet site was initially developed and deployed in FY 2009 to streamline and enhance internal workflow between OB, counterpart units within the NIH Office of the Director, and the ICs for budget related topics and activities.
+The intranet site is accessible only to NIH budget community members and other authorized users.
+Use the link below to connect to the OB Virtual Library.

 The Office of Budget (OB) advises and supports the Director of the National Institutes of Health (NIH) on budget policy issues affecting the NIH, the medical research community and the public.
 The OB is responsible for: